simonfrey/unshort.link/server/README.md

 Building the project works with `go build` in the main folder of the project.
 (Please keep in mind that you need to generate the assets first)

+## Or using Make

+You can easily build the server by using `make build` inside the `server` directory

 ## Setup

 The building process provides you with an all-inclusive binary.
 Just enter `./unshort.link` in your console and you should